Testing for Nonlinear Cointegration under Heteroskedasticity: Tests for Nonlinear Cointegration

 \subsection{Bootstrap procedure}

 We adopt a bootstrap solution to provide feasible inference building on \citeauthor{CavaliereTaylor2006}'s \citeyearpar{CavaliereTaylor2006} bootstrap test for linear cointegration in the presence of variance breaks.
-They used the \emph{heteroskedastic fixed regressor bootstrap} by \cite{Hansen2000}.
+They use the \emph{heteroskedastic fixed regressor bootstrap} by \cite{Hansen2000}.
 It treats the regressors as fixed, without imposing strong assumptions on the data generating process (DGP).
-In Theorem \ref{thm:bootstrap} we show that the fixed regressor bootstrap replicates the correct asymptotic distribution of the test statistic.
-As usual, it does not replicate the finite sample distribution of the test statistic, see \cite{Hansen2000}.
-However, Section \ref{sec:MCstudy} will demonstrate that the bootstrap works well in finite samples, as also observed by \cite{CavaliereTaylor2006} for testing linear cointegration.
+Theorem \ref{thm:bootstrap} below shows that the fixed regressor bootstrap replicates the correct asymptotic distribution of the DNLS-based test statistic.
+We extend \cite{CavaliereTaylor2006} by also allowing for nonlinearity, serial correlation and endogeneity.
+We do so by using the DNLS residuals \eqref{eq:LLresiduals} instead of OLS residuals as in their bootstrap.
+As usual, the bootstrap does not replicate the finite-sample distribution of the test statistic, see \cite{Hansen2000}.
+However, Section \ref{sec:MCstudy} will demonstrate that the bootstrap works reasonably well in finite samples, as also observed by \cite{CavaliereTaylor2006} in the case without serial correlation, endogeneity and nonlinearity.
 Popular other bootstraps, e.g., block resampling \cite[]{Lahiri1999}, are not applicable because the regressor is integrated and heteroskedastic and the error term is potentially heteroskedastic under the null hypothesis.

+\citet{Chang/ParkETAL:06} and, more recently, \citet{Reichold+Jentsch-BootInfeCoinRegr:23} employ a sieve-based VAR bootstrap that is shown to be applicable in a (albeit linear) cointegrating regression setup related to ours.
+The sieve amounts to a VAR fitted to the residuals of the cointegrating regression and the first differences of the regressors, whose residuals are resampled in turn.
+While this bootstrap is not designed to handle heteroskedasticity, a variant where the VAR residuals are subjected to a wild bootstrap multiplier suggests itself. \citet{Lee2012} illustrate that a sieve bootstrap can improve the size for the KPSS test.
+Section \ref{subsec:sieve} uses this approach for the test of cointegration and provides a comparison to our proposal.
+A comprehensive analysis of the sieve bootstrap test for cointegration is left for future research.

+Among the large variety of additional existing bootstrap procedures, we mention the work of \citet{Demetrescu+Hanck-RobuInfeNearRoot:16} and \citet{Rho_Shao_2019}, who design (linear) bootstrap unit root tests to accommodate heteroskedasticity.
+The latter exploits the dependent wild bootstrap (DWB) of \citet{Shao-DepeWildBoot:10}, which, by itself, was designed for stationary processes and hence is not directly useful for bootstrapping nonstationary or cointegrated time series. \citet{Rho_Shao_2019} however show how to modify the DWB to make it applicable to nonstationary unit root processes.
+We hence conjecture that it might be possible to also design bootstrap cointegration tests exploiting the DWB.\footnote{We are indebted to an anonymous referee for this suggestion.}

-More specifically, the heteroskedastic fixed regressor bootstrap works as follows:
+The heteroskedastic fixed regressor bootstrap we employ works as follows: